-In its evolving quest to improve the search experience for its users, Google has started to enrich its snippets with page information that helps searchers choose which result to click on.
+In their evolving quest to improve the search experience for its users, Google and other search engines have started to enrich their snippets with page information that helps searchers choose which result to click on.

 Rich snippets (also known as rich results) are Google search results with additional information about the contents of a page displayed alongside the title, description, and URL — making them more visually appealing and helping them stand out from other snippets in SERPs.